zhouxinlei828/sparkzxl-framework/docs/forward/deploy/Jenkins实战之流水线语法详解.md

     stages {
         stage('Non-Parallel Stage') {
             steps {
-                echo 'This stage will be executed first.'
+                echoField 'This stage will be executed first.'
             }
         }
         stage('Parallel Stage') {